Home Attractions The Big Chicken

 2017 Restoration:

-The Big Chicken underwent a $2 million renovation again in 2017, updating the logo as well as the interior and exterior, adding a gift shop, and adding a voice to the beloved bird – tune in to 820 AM to hear deep thoughts from the previously silent rooster.
+The Big Chicken underwent a $2 million renovation again in 2017, updating the logo as well as the interior and exterior, adding a gift shop, and adding a voice to the beloved bird – tune in to 820 AM on your radio to hear deep thoughts from the previously silent bird.

 The Big Chicken today.